n11-TalentHub-Java-Bootcamp/n11-talenthub-bootcamp-graduation-project-omerozturk18/README.md

 # N11 Bootcamp Graduation Project

-Hello, this project it was developed in line with the graduation assignment for the bootcamp offered free of charge in partnership with <b>Patika & N11</b>.
+Hello, this project it was developed in line with The graduation assignment for The bootcamp offered free of charge in partnership with <b>Patika & N11</b>.
 ## Technologies & Structures Used
 <ul>
-    <li>Back-End
+    <li>Backend
     <ul>
         <li>Java 11</li>
         <li>Spring Boot</li>